xuhongl/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 ### Task 2: Delete the GitHub repo

-1. Open https://www.github.com, then select your profile icon and select **Your repositories**
+1. Open https://www.github.com, then select your profile icon and select **Your repositories**.

-2. Navigate to your repo and select it
+2. Navigate to your repo and select it.

-3. Click the **Settings** tab, scroll to the bottom, select **Delete this repository**
+3. Click the **Settings** tab, scroll to the bottom, select **Delete this repository**.

 You should follow all steps provided _after_ attending the Hands-on lab.